New Mexico: Voices

-The ancestors are present.
+My ancestors present.

-The future generations are present.
+Future generations present.

-Imagination and vision are present
+Imagination and vision present.

-Nature creates, continually lets go or gathers, moves even as slow as a nano-second, as quick as an earthquake, a volcano, moving even in stillness, in breath, until breathing no more and we are returned to the earth, growing back into the earth, falling like the leaves of the cottonwood in autumn, back to the earth, composting.
+Nature creates, lets go or gathers, moves even as slow as a nano-second, as quick as an earthquake, a volcano, moving even in stillness, in breath, until breathing no more and we are returned to the earth, growing back into the earth, falling like the leaves of the cottonwood in autumn, back to the earth, composting.